wikukarno/buanacoding/content/blog/security/what-are-passkeys-how-to-enable-google-apple-password-managers.md

 ## Key Takeaways

 Passkeys provide a practical improvement: fast, convenient, and phishing‑resistant logins.
 Start with your most important accounts, enable trustworthy sync, set up recovery paths, and keep strong 2FA as backup.
-You get shorter logins, lower risk, and less password‑management overhead—without the weak links of traditional passwords.
+You get shorter logins, lower risk, and less password‑management overhead--without the weak links of traditional passwords.